python-sge/sge/doc-src/pong.rst

 or both keys are pressed.
-We can multiply this result by a constant, which we will call :const:`PADDLE_SPEED`, to get the amount that the paddle should move this frame, and assign this value to the player's :attr:`sge.Object.yvelocity`, an attribute which indicates the number of pixels an object will move vertically each frame.
+We can multiply this result by a constant, which we will call :const:`PADDLE_SPEED`, to get the amount that the paddle should move this frame, and assign this value to the player's :attr:`sge.dsp.Object.yvelocity`, an attribute which indicates the number of pixels an object will move vertically each frame.
 We will define :const:`PADDLE_SPEED` as ``4``.

 This isn't quite enough, though.
 With just this, the paddle can be moved off-screen!
 To prevent this from happening, we will check the